default-to-open/rpmdeplint/docs/rpmdeplint.rst

   Checks for unmet dependencies with the given RPM packages against the given repositories.
   Each unmet dependency is listed.

+check-conflicts
+  Checks for undeclared file conflicts in the given RPM packages: that is, when one of the given package contains a file which is also contained in some other package.

+  This command will not report a file as conflicting between two packages if:

+  * there is an explicit RPM ``Conflicts`` between the two packages; or
+  * the file’s checksum, permissions, owner, and group are identical in both packages (RPM allows both packages to own the file in this case); or
+  * the file’s color is different between the two packages (RPM will silently resolve the conflict in favour of the 64-bit file).

 list-deps
   All dependencies will be listed for each given RPM package.